gfranca91/nexopixel/README.md

   - Server-side search functionality (`/search`) querying the database.
 - **Polished UI/UX:** A complex `"use client"` Header with a responsive hamburger menu and a "click-to-reveal" search overlay.
 - **Telegram Notifications:** Integrated bot notifies admin of new drafts.
+- **Automated Social Publishing (iPaaS):** Uses Supabase Webhooks listening to `UPDATE` events on the `posts` table.
+When a post's `status` changes from `draft` to `published`, it triggers a Make.com scenario that automatically publishes the post's image and title to the official Instagram page.

 ---